ibm-cloud-docs/ContinuousDelivery/sonarqube_integration.md

 ### Default SonarQube instance
 {: #sonarqube-ci-pipeline-default}

-If you don't have your own SonarQube instance, enable the default SonarQube scan in an existing pipeline by adding the `opt-in-sonar` parameter to your continuous integration pipeline parameters (any value fits).

-The pipeline creates a SonarQube instance during the pipeline run.
+If you don't have your own SonarQube instance, the pipeline creates a SonarQube instance during the pipeline run.
 You can access this instance after the static-scan stage successfully runs.

 ### Existing SonarQube instance
 {: #sonarqube-ci-pipeline-existing}